mdlacasse/ARP-Lab/README.md

     2) tax-deferred savings accounts (e.g., 401k, 403b, etc.);
     3) tax-free savings accounts (Roth IRA, Roth 401k, etc.).
 - Single and Married Filing Jointly are currently the only two choices for income tax calculations;
-- Rates of return provided for the S&P 500 include dividends;
+- Rates of return provided for the S&P 500 data include dividends;
-- No investment administration fees is accounted for;
+- No investment administration fees are accounted for;
+- No elaborate tax strategies are considered, such as tax-loss harvesting strategy, net unrealized appreciation, or even reduced rates on long-term capital gains.
-- Contributions are assumed to be made at half-year, averaging periodic contributions evenly made through the year.
+- Contributions are assumed to be made at half-year, in the hope of averaging periodic contributions made evenly through the year.
 - No estate tax calculations are included.
+Only tax on the tax-deferred portion of the estate is accounted for when reporting estate value in today's $.
 - For spouses, surplus over the desired joint income will be deposited in taxable accounts proportionally to that year's spousal income ratio.
+- Tax and IRMAA brackets are assumed to follow inflation.
+- Social security are assumed to be adjusted for inflation.

 ## Default values for parameters
 When a new plan is created, ARP Lab will list all the default assumptions as a reminder that they might need to be changed.